Tropical Storm Danielle strengthens into hurricane

 The storm is not currently a threat to any land.

-The storm’s maximum sustained winds were clocked at 75 mph, according to the U.S. National Hurricane Center.
+The storm’s maximum sustained winds were clocked at 75 mph (120 kph), according to the U.S. National Hurricane Center.

-The storm is centered about 885 miles west of the Azores and is drifting west at about 1 mph.
+The storm is centered about 885 miles (1,425 kilometers) west of the Azores and is drifting west at about 1 mph (about 2 kph).
 The hurricane center said the storm is expected to meander in the Atlantic over the next few days.

 The tropical storm comes amid what had been a calm hurricane season.
 It is the first time since 1941 that the Atlantic has gone from July 3 to the end of August with no named storm, Colorado State University hurricane researcher Phil Klotzbach had told The Associated Press earlier.